Jump To the Part You Need

 Import Tip #3: Find the product

 Now comes finding the product itself.
 In an ideal world, you should book a trip out to one of the trade fairs, especially one of the popular ones in China.
-This will grant you the first look at some of upcoming products which may give you a first mover advantage.
+This will grant you the first look at some of new product designs which may give you a first mover advantage.
 However, the feasibility in this is not quite realistic for a lot of budding importers.

 Our best advice for this stage is to keep your ear close to the ground.
 This includes keeping eyes on what competitors may be selling.
 However, it also means paying attention to the latest trends, and identifying what is becoming popular before it hits the mainstream.
 If you read about it in the newspaper, chances are, the ship has sailed in terms of making a profit.